J enny took a deep breath of the clear, fresh mid‑morning air. Five‑foot‑six, with a medium

 dinner had been different ‑ and quite delicious.

-She walked into the living room, where third sister Prue was sitting on the sofa looking at some
+living room, where third sister Prue was sitting on the sofa

-photographs she had shot for am upcoming article in 415 Magazine, where she worked as a
+photographs she had shot for an upcoming article in 415 Magazine, where she worked as a

 photojournalist.
 Then Piper abruptly stopped as her body did a convulsive shiver.